pensjonatus/flash-fiction/blog/rusted-knife.md

 ---
-title: 'Rusted Knife'
+title: Rusted Knife
 date: '2016-04-09'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 When renovating the house, we tore up the floors and Skip found a rusted knife.